 For CY 2022, LDH required all MCOs participating in the Healthy Louisiana managed care program to maintain a minimum medical loss ratio (MLR) of 85%, separately for the Medicaid Expansion and all other populations combined.
-For each of the two MLR calculations, the MLR is defined as the ratio of the numerator, as defined in accordance with 42 CFR 438.8(e), to the denominator, as defined in accordance with 42 CFR 438.8(f), plus a credibility adjustment, as defined in accordance with 42 CFR 438.8(f), plus a incurred year basis for the MLR calculation.
+For each of the two MLR calculations, the MLR is defined as the ratio of the numerator, as defined in accordance with 42 CFR 438.8(e), to the denominator, as defined in accordance with 42 CFR 438.8(f), plus a credibility adjustment, as defined in accordance with 42 CFR 438.8(h).
+These items will be accrued on an incurred year basis for the MLR calculation.
 MLR will be measured on a SFY basis starting on July 1, 2024.